DuncanNM/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal converts number in base 2 to base 10 followed by \n 12-combinations prints all combinations of two letters except oo 13-print_float prints a number in 2dp.
-The number is stored in NUM
+The number is stored in NUM 100-decimal_to_hexadecimal converts from base 10 to base 16 101-rot13 encodes and decodes text using the rot13 encryption 102-odd prints every other line from the input starting with the first line 103-water_and_stir adds two numbers stored in env vars WATER and STIR and prints the result